sap-tutorials/Tutorials/tutorials/ai-core-orchestration-grounding/ai-core-orchestration-Grounding.md

 #### 7.a Using Pipeline API

-In this step, we will create a document-grounding pipeline in SAP AI Core using the `@sap-ai-sdk/document-grounding` package of the [SAP Cloud SDK for AI (JavaScript)](https://github.com/SAP/ai-sdk-js/tree/main/packages/document-grounding).
+In this step, we will create a document-grounding pipeline in SAP AI Core using the [`@sap-ai-sdk/document-grounding`](https://github.com/SAP/ai-sdk-js/tree/main/packages/document-grounding) package of the SAP Cloud SDK for AI (JavaScript).
+For more information, refer to the official [documentation](https://sap.github.io/ai-sdk/docs/js/ai-core/document-grounding).

 • To start, install the dependency to your project.